thompsnm/PebbleSifter/README.md

-StoneSoup
+Pebble Scrapper
 =========

-Pebble app to interface with JSoup site scrapers
+Pebble app to interface with JSoup site scrapers.